-- 12.4 Time release under the BeTTR program should not be a substitute for individual, school or Learning Service professional learning programs - it is designed to supplement, not replace other learning programs. - 12.5 In consultation and agreement with the school or college principal, time release for a beginning teacher may be "banked" up to a maximum of the equivalent of six hours to accommodate a "block" release for the beginning teacher to attend or participate in a one-day professional development program or activity.
+- 12.3.3 Attendance at specific professional development programs - 12.3.4 Observation of experienced teachers in the classroom - 12.3.5 Additional "time out" for lesson preparation - 12.3.6 Visiting other schools/colleges discussions with experienced teachers - 12.3.7 Visit to a Learning Services - 12.3.8 Meetings with relevant Learning Services curriculum officers - 12.3.9 Attendance at "awareness" meetings with Learning Services support staff - 12.3.10 Collaboration, including attendance at meetings with other beginning teachers within the Learning Services. - 12.4 Time release under the BeTTR program should not be a substitute for individual, school or Learning Services professional learning programs it is designed to supplement, not replace other learning programs. - 12.5 In consultation and agreement with the school or college principal, time release for a beginning teacher may be "banked" up to a maximum of the equivalent of six hours to accommodate a "block" release for the beginning teacher to attend or participate in a one-day professional development program or activity.